jacopotarantino/crowdfunding/readme.txt

 Yes.
 However, it won't look much different than a standard EDD install.
 Templates must be modified/created to output relevant crowdfunding information (display amount funded, etc).

 == Changelog ==

+= 1.8.2: April 7, 2014 =

+* Fix: Make sure failed funds are properly re-processed when trying again.
+* Fix: If no rewards are added before saving/previewing allow them to be added when viewing again.
+* Fix: Make sure quantity is always set when creating preapproval logs.
+* Fix: Account for longer decimals if filtered via EDD

 = 1.8.1: February 4, 2014 =